-- The coordination of decision-making by county, state and federal health care officials to provide optimal consumer services. - Efforts to preserve and strengthen the role of local boards of health. - Adequate funding for mandated local public health services, which, at minimum, should include full implementation of the 50/50 cost-sharing mechanism.
-Lack of appropriate funding for Local Public Health services may result in a loss of current services. - The continuation of county health plans as important components of the social safety net in providing access to health care for low-income and uninsured persons. - State and local coordination of health needs surveys to identify the state priority health problems.
+- coordinated decision-making by county, state and federal health care officials to provide optimal customer services. - efforts to preserve and strengthen the role of local boards of health. - adequate funding for mandated local public health services, which at minimum should include full implementation of the 50/50 cost-sharing mechanism to avoid potential reduction in services. - continuation of county health plans as important components of the social safety net in providing access to health care for low-income and uninsured persons. - state and local coordination of health needs surveys to identify the state priority health problems.